Table of Contents

 Note for Google Cloud Users: When using Memorystore for Valkey, we recommend setting up connectivity using Private Service Connect (PSC) with service connection policies.
 This is the only supported networking method for Memorystore for Valkey.
 For detailed setup instructions, refer to the Memorystore for Valkey networking documentation.

-To use a managed cache service:
+To use a managed cache service, update your values.yaml file with the following information:

 enabled: false